skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 Solving a system amounts to finding a parametric description of the solution set (such as the system of equations above or such as the [Parametric Vector Equation](#parametric-vector-equation)) or determining that the solution set is empty:
-* If a system contains an equation of the form 0 = b, then it is inconsistent, else, consistent.
+* If a system contains an equation of the form 0 = b, where be is not zero, then it is inconsistent, else, consistent.
 * If the system is consistent and has free variables, then it has $\infty$ solutions.
 * If the system is consistent and has no free variables, then it has 1 solution.
 * If a system is inconsistent, the solution set is empty, even if it has free variables.